wangkaiwan/wangkaiwan.github.io/_pages/includes/others.md

 # 💻 Activities
 > ## 📜 Journal Reviewer
+- Medical Physics
 - Physics in Medicine and Biology
-- Medical Physics
-- International Journal of Radiation Oncology* Biology* Physics (Red Journal)
+- International Journal of Radiation Oncology* Biology* Physics
 - IEEE Journal of Biomedical and Health Informatics
+- IEEE Transactions on Medical Imaging
 - The British Journal of Radiology
 - Scientific Reports
 - Biomedical Physics & Engineering Express